Legal

 2.3 Customer Content

-We process Customer Content only in accordance with the Agreement and DPA.
+Owlie processes Customer Content only to provide, secure, support, and maintain the Services in accordance with the Agreement and DPA.

 2.4 Cookies and Tracking Technologies